alamin852369/pr_merge_predictor/README.md

 ## Dataset

-We use the AIDev dataset (hao-li/AIDev) hosted on HuggingFace.
+We use the AIDev dataset hosted on HuggingFace.
 Two variants are supported:

-• **Curated subset (default):** includes commit details and review comments.
+• **Curated subset:** includes commit details and review comments.

 • **Full dataset:** larger but without commit/review features.